ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-06-aws-cloudformation.md

 ## Deleting

 By default when a stack is deleted all the resources are deleted.
 To get around this you can create a [DeletionPolicy](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html).
-See above.delet
+To retain data after deletion, you can use the `DeletionPolicy=Retain` option, the `DeletionPolicy=SnapShot` for databases (the default for RDS)or storage, or `DeletePolicy=Delete` (the default for everything else but RDS).

 ## EC2 Instances